 There are three main body types.
 Ectomorphs who are skinny and lanky.
 Think supermodels and basketball players.
-Mesomorphs who are more muscular and associated with a masculine body type.
+Mesomorphs who are more muscular and associated with a athletic body type.
 Athletes such as sprinters are a good example.
 And then there are endomorphs.

 Endomorphs tend to struggle with their weight, gaining weight easily and losing weight with difficulty.
 Female endomorphs are soft and curvaceous, and have a very feminine body shape.
 Male endomorphs have soft and round bodies, but when in shape tend to look more like mesomorphs.
 Think gladiator Russell Crowe and the beautiful actresses of the 1950’s.